Mozambique Country Commercial Guide

 Local Professional Services

-For information on local providers of consulting, marketing, event management, legal, tax, and financial services consult the U.S. Commercial Service.
+For information on local providers of consulting, marketing, event management, legal, tax, and financial services, refer to the U.S. Commercial Service.

 Principal Business Associations

-The major business associations that are relevant to U.S. companies are the American Chamber of Commerce Mozambique (AmCham), the Confederation of Business Associations (CTA), the Chamber of Commerce of Mozambique (CCM), and the Mozambican Business and Industry Association (ACIS).
+Key business associations in Mozambique relevant to U.S. companies include the American Chamber of Commerce Mozambique (AmCham), the Confederation of Business Associations (CTA), and the Mozambican Business and Industry Association (ACIS).

-It is important to note that local business and association leaders may be closely linked to the political elite and thus have conflicts of interest with certain business sectors.
-U.S. companies are advised to conduct due diligence before committing to a partnership.
+It is important to recognize that many local business and association leaders may have close ties to the political elite, which could lead to potential conflicts of interest with certain business sectors.
+Therefore, U.S. companies are strongly advised to conduct thorough due diligence before entering into any partnerships.

-There are no limitations specific to U.S. products and services, though the Mozambican Government is establishing a local content law that will require foreign companies to have a local partner.
-As of 2020, this law has not been approved by the government.
-At this time, the law is not specific as to what constitutes a local partner.
+There are no specific restrictions on U.S. products and services in Mozambique.
+However, the Mozambican government is in the process of establishing a local content law, which will require foreign companies to partner with a local entity.
+As of 2020, this law has not yet been approved, and it currently lacks clarity on the definition of a local partner.

 ×